 How To Store

-Like other types of vinegar, store it in room temperature, away from direct sunlight.
+Like other types of vinegar, store it at room temperature, away from direct sunlight.

 Substitutions

-In a pinch, you can substitute it with diluted white vinegar or apple cider vinegar mixed in with a bit of sugar.
-However, I strongly recommend buying it because you don’t want that strong vinegar taste.
+You can substitute it with diluted white wine vinegar or apple cider vinegar mixed in with some sugar.
+However, I don’t recommend substituting it with western vinegar; you don’t want that harsh, strong taste.

 Wish to learn more about Japanese cooking?
 Sign up for our free newsletter to receive cooking tips & recipe updates!
 And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram.